AbirpandA/Ecommerce-Follow-Along./README.md

 ---

+### *Milestone 2: Login Page and Platform Concept*
+- Developed the **login page** with secure authentication.
+- The platform is named **The Gilded Gallery**.
+- **Design Inspiration:** Influenced by old-era art and minimalistic aesthetics.

+---

 ### *Next Steps:*
 1. Set up the **development environment** and install dependencies.
 2. Implement a **basic server** using Node.js and Express.
 3. Start building the **React frontend** and connect it to the backend.
 4. Design **MongoDB schemas** for structured data storage.

-This project will help you master the full-stack development process, from database to frontend, with a focus on scalability and user interaction.
+This project will help me master the full-stack development process, from database to frontend, with a focus on scalability and user interaction.